 At the current going rate of less than a penny per on-demand stream, you would think musicians would not be getting rich anytime soon.
 Don’t tell that to the 14 performers last year who topped 1 billion spins.
 Those folks each received 8-figure checks for their trouble.

 Some have become impresarios and created their own video and audio ventures.
 These include Ellen DeGeneres and Dwayne "the Rock" Johnson.
-Before them came Dr. Dre and his Apple Inc. (NASDAQ:AAPLC) owned Beats Music as well as Jay Z and his Sprint Corp.
-(NYSE:SC) owned Tidal on the audio side.
+Before them came Dr. Dre and his Apple Inc. (NASDAQ:AAPLB) owned Beats Music as well as Jay Z and his Sprint Corp.
+(NYSE:SB) owned Tidal on the audio side.

 Millions, even billions of streams represent not just an opportunity to monetize, it represents advertising that leads to revenue on the road – when musicians go on tour.
 According to one artist, "We live in a world where artists don't really make the money off the music like we did in the Golden Age.
 It's not really coming in until you hit the stage."